Mangaluru: Early and medieval history

-Mangalore's historical importance is highlighted by the many references to the city by foreign travellers.
+Mangaluru's historical importance is highlighted by the many references to the city by foreign travellers.
 During the first century CE, the Roman historian Pliny the Elder referred to a place called "Nitrias" and said it was an undesirable place for disembarkation because of the pirates who frequented its vicinity, while Greek second-century historian Ptolemy referenced a place named "Nitra".
 These references were probably about an area with the Netravati River which flows through Mangalore.
-In his sixth-century work Christian Topography, Cosmas Indicopleustes (a Greek monk) mentions Malabar as being the chief seat of the pepper trade and Mangarouth (port of Mangalore) as one of the five pepper markets which exported pepper.
+In his sixth-century work Christian Topography, Cosmas Indicopleustes (a Greek monk) mentions Malabar as being the chief seat of the pepper trade and Mangarouth (port of Mangaluru) as one of the five pepper markets which exported pepper.